The MoD and other parties

 There was a knock at the door of the cottage in Durham, Amelie answered it and was both surprised and not surprised.

 ‘Come in.
 You’re certainly getting about the country, Mr. Forrester.’

-‘We need to talk, not in generalities but to plan.
-I need to let you in on some things.
-I’ve also been with DI Collins.’
+‘We need to talk, not in generalities but to plan and I need to let you in on some things.
+I’ve also been with DI Young.’